lube8uy/sinatra-params-validator/README.md

 ## Description

-This little project to validate and clean data from sinatra params variable.
+This sinatra module validates the incoming parameter and lets you configure the pattern.
-It can be used as a sinatra extension and would act as a before filter.
+Once it's registered with your sinatra app, it will act as a before filter, that validates your parameters.
-You can configure it with the new sinatra method `validation_required`.
+You can configure it with the newly available sinatra method `validation_required`.

 ## Sinatra Module

 Configure your routes to require parameters and validate their values.
-If the validator finds errors, it will execute sinatras halt method, which will prevent invocation of your sinatra code block, and set the reponse status to 400.
+If the validator finds errors, it will execute sinatras halt method, which will prevent invocation of your sinatra code block, and set the response status to 400.
 The missing or invalid parameters can be found in the environment variable, like in the example below.
 That means you can customize your own error responses, for example by catching the errors with some middleware.